Is Meta a Buy Now – forecast for META shares in 2026

 For Q1 2026, the company expects revenue in the 53.5–56.5 billion USD range, reflecting seasonal moderation while maintaining a positive growth trajectory.
-Management also outlined plans for substantial investment in infrastructure and AI development, which will lead to higher expenses but, in its view, will strengthen the company’s long-term competitive position.
+Management also outlined plans for substantial investment in infrastructure and AI development, which are expected to result in higher expenses but, in management’s view, will strengthen the company’s long-term competitive position.

 This article reviews Meta Platforms’ business model and revenue structure, presents its recent quarterly results, and provides a fundamental analysis of META.
 It also outlines expert forecasts for Meta shares in 2026 and examines recent Meta share price performance, forming the basis for the Meta Platforms stock forecast for 2026.